-- Verification of finances.
+Verification of finances.
 Documents, including bank statements and other financial records dated within the past 30 days, that confirm that you have the financial resources to study for a year at Plymouth State, and/or an I-134 Affidavit of Financial Support form must be submitted to the College of Graduate Studies.
 Applicants must also complete and have notarized the Plymouth State University International Graduate Student Certification of Finances form.
 Plymouth State will issue a Certificate of Eligibility (I-20) based upon documented evidence that funds exist to cover your expenses for one academic year.
 Regulations limit the employment of non-immigrant international students and their families; therefore, employment cannot be considered as a means of support while you are enrolled at Plymouth State.
-Visit plymouth.edu/graduate/admissions/requirements/international-students for links to the forms mentioned above. - Proof of English language proficiency.
-If you're from a country where English is not the primary language, you must provide evidence of English proficiency.
-The University accepts the following methods of proving English language proficiency: Test of English as a Foreign Language (TOEFL) scores (minimum scores: 550 paper-based; 213 computer-based; 80 internet-based), International English Language Testing System (IELTS) scores (minimum score: 6.5), and ELS Level 112 scores.
-IELTS scores not accepted for TESOL applicants.
+Visit plymouth.edu/graduate/admissions/requirements/international-students for links to the forms mentioned above.